NBA Rumors: Raptors’ Interest In Signing Giannis Antetokounmpo In 2021 Is ‘No Secret,’ Report Suggests

 “Another deep playoff run would add to the sales pitch,” he continued.
 “In the shorter term, the Raptors will have to decide what to do with several key free agents this summer — led by guard Fred VanVleet and big men Serge Ibaka and Marc Gasol.”

 As explained separately by Bleacher Report, the Raptors have an edge over most of the teams that could theoretically pursue Antetokounmpo next summer due to all the salary-cap space they may have available to spend.
-Star power forward Pascal Siakam is the only Toronto player who will be under a guaranteed contract after the 2020-21 campaign, while reserve guard Norman Powell will have a chance to opt-out of the final year of his contract, which will pay him $11.6 million in 2021-22.
+Star power forward Pascal Siakam is the only Toronto player who will be under a guaranteed contract after the 2020-21 campaign, while reserve guard Norman Powell will have a chance to opt out of the final year of his contract, which will pay him $11.6 million in 2021-22.

 ???? @Giannis_An34 records his first career triple-double in tonight's #BucksClassic pic.twitter.com/kmn90CcijT